SankeyMATIC Manual

 Starting a suffix with a space will produce a space between the amount and the suffix.

-This can make some labels more readable.
-See the examples to the right.
+This can make some labels more readable, as shown below:

 Show Totals in Node Labels?